 Finally, given the stock market, real estate market, and almost everything else have continued to move up over the past year since I purchased my house, my overall net worth has also risen by a healthy amount as well.
 Unfortunately, they have no idea that several comparable homes in my neighborhood have sold for 50% higher in terms of price for square foot.
 Only I care about such detail.

-If JPM Chase accepted my refinance, I would have paid my mortgage on time for five years in a row without a doubt.
-I also would have transferred at least $250,000 in assets into deposits, and I would have referred several other people to JPM Chase to refinance their loans.
+If JPM Chase accepted my refinance, I would have paid my mortgage on time for five years in a row.
+I also would have transferred at least $250,000 in assets into deposits.
+Finally, I would have referred several other people to JPM Chase to refinance their loans.
+Now, no way.